-Therefore, at Antero Midstream, we are committed to providing Antero Resources with customized water handling services that reduces the need for fresh water resources.
+We are committed to providing Antero Resources with customized water handling services that reduces the need for fresh water resources.

 According to the World Resources Institute (WRI) Aqueduct Water Risk Assessment for oil and gas, Antero Midstream's operations currently have an overall low to medium water risk.
 In areas like the Appalachian Basin, water is an abundant resource, but not one that our company takes for granted.